-- 81 percent of CFOs are entitled to receive a cash severance payment upon termination in connection with a change in control. - The chart at right identifies the most common severance multiples provided to CFOs upon a termination in connection with a change in control.
+- 81 percent of CFOs are entitled to receive a cash severance payment upon termination in connection with a CIC. - The pie chart to the right identifies the most common severance multiples provided to CFOs upon a termination in connection with a CIC.